restatedev/e2e/docs/dev/verification.md

 For the other parameters, look at what created the job.
 In the e2e tests, the parameters are as above, width 3 depth 14 max_sleep_millis 5000.
 In the long running tests, we currently use width 4, depth 14, and default max_sleep_millis.

 The next thing you can try is running the same parameters a few times locally.
-This helps determine if this is a easily reproducible failure, something that reproduces rarely, or perhaps something related to the test infra that led to a timeout that wasn't due to the test.
+This helps determine if this is an easily reproducible failure, something that reproduces rarely, or perhaps something related to the test infra that led to a timeout that wasn't due to the test.

 One thing that might help is saving the command tree locally: